Why Alt-R A.s. Cas12a (Cpf1) Ultra?

 Alt-R A.s.
 Cas12a Ultra is a universal Cas12a solution that increases overall HDR rates

-Wild-type A.s.
-Cas12a protein performs poorly at low temperatures (25–32ºC) required for delivery into ectothermic organisms such as plant species.
+A.s.
+Cas12a protein, in the wild-type form, performed poorly at low temperatures (25–32ºC) required for delivery into ectothermic organisms such as plant species.
 In these cases, the Lachnospiraceae bacterium variant L.b.
 Cas12a has typically been used, as this protein mitigates efficient editing at low temperatures.
 We compared editing efficiencies in live cells at both 30 and 37ºC, and we found that the A.s.
 Cas12a Ultra nuclease dramatically outperforms both wild-type A.s.
 Cas12a V3 and L.b.
 Cas12a proteins at all temperatures and is a universal Cas12a solution to achieve high editing efficiencies (Figure 6).
 Finally, we examined the ability of A.s.
 Cas12a Ultra nuclease to facilitate high levels of HDR in Jurkat cells, typically known for low rates of HDR.